Brooke Street Pier in Hobart

 Where to stay in Hobart

-The best areas to stay in Hobart are near Salamanca Place and the waterfront, or in the historic Hobart CBD.
+The best areas to stay in Hobart are in the historic Hobart CBD or near Salamanca Place and the waterfront.
 I’ve stayed at Somerset on the Pier in Hobart (a hosted stay), which was great apartment-style accommodation overlooking the water.
 I’ve also been hosted at Hadley’s Orient Hotel, a refurbished historic hotel in the Hobart CBD, with large and very comfortable rooms and a beautiful old-world atmosphere.

 hobart